Feature classification and training¶

 #className requiredSamples totalSamples rate 11 941 56774 0.0165745 12 941 59347 0.0158559 211 941 25317 0.0371687 221 941 2087 0.450886 222 941 2080 0.452404 31 941 8149 0.115474 32 941 1029 0.91448 34 941 3770 0.249602 36 941 941 1 41 941 2630 0.357795 51 941 11221 0.0838606

-Now that we selected the location of the samples, we will attach
+Now that the locations of the samples are selected, we will attach

 application.
 It will walk through the list of samples and extract the